The last article about time and attendance system prices that you’ll ever need to read

 The short answer is yes, it should – but make sure before you invest in a system, because this is important.
 Time and attendance systems work best when working with HR and payroll software.
 The more information that’s being collected and shared, the easier it is for you and your team to do your jobs.

-Providers like Mitrefinch offer HR, payroll, and access control as a single, complete package, while other options integrate with your existing software.
+Providers such as Mitrefinch offer HR, payroll, and access control as a single, complete package, while other options integrate with your existing software.

 Do I require a cloud-based or an on-premise solution?